Occupational Therapy BSc (Hons)

 Help people engage in their everyday occupations, through enabling them to lead a fulfilling and healthy life.
 Our Occupational Therapy degree is inclusive, innovative and transformative, using current evidence-based concepts, practice and a mix of contemporary and traditional learning approaches.

-92% of Occupational Therapy students believe their course is intellectually stimulating - National Student Survey 2017
+92% of Occupational Therapy students thought that their course was intellectually stimulating.
+(National Student Survey 2020)

 - UCAS Code – B930